rstudio/blastula/README.md

 `add_cta_button()` helper function, which generates an HTML fragment that can be injected into the message.
-The function can be called either in the global environment (referencing the object `cta_button` inside `{...}` as below) called within the email message body itself (which is less recommended due to readability considerations).
+The function can be called either in the global environment (referencing the object `cta_button` inside `{...}` as below) or called within the email message body itself (which is less recommended due to readability considerations).

 ``` r
 library(blastula)